lioreshai/smartscale/README.md

 * `HX711` by bogde
 * `Adafruit_SSD1306` by Adafruit
 * `ezButton` by ArduinoGetStarted
-We'll assume that you have the EEPROM, WiFi, and WebServer libraries that are a part of the ESP32 core.*
+* We'll assume that you have the EEPROM, WiFi, and WebServer libraries as they are part of the ESP32 core.

 ## Smart scale schematic